Top 10-#6 The World is Complex

 Things happen and we try to understand.
 It’s human nature to try to fit life into our mental schemata; it’s how our brains are wired.
 We categorize things based on our personality and previous experiences.
 When things don’t fit, we assign explanations.

-We often assign false reasons because the world is too complex for us to grasp.
+We often assign false reasons (and reasoning) because the world is too complex for us to grasp.
 There is no way we can understand everything.